Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 * If the INDX tool is not the last board on the CAN bus, connect the CAN OUT port to the next board in the chain, and do not fit the termination junper on the INDX MCU board.
 * Do not connect anything to the USB port on the Link board.

-### To use a Duet Tool Distribution Board instead of the Link board (note, you will not have VIN reverse polarity protection):
+### To use a Duet Tool Distribution Board instead of the Link board
+>You will not have VIN reverse polarity protection.{.is-warning}
 * Choose an output for the Tool Distribution Board to connect the INDX tool to
 * Replace the 5A fuse in that position of the Tool Distribution Board with the 4A fuse for the Link board
 * Connect the power and data connectors of the supplied cable to the selected position on the Tool Distribution Board.
 If using a version 1.0 Tool Distribution Board then the connectors are compatible.
 If using a version 0.5 board then you will need to change the 2-pin PA connector on the cable to a 4-pin PH connector.